vedant2342/bug-hunt-101-project/2-Reconnaissance/README.md

 This section covers the initial exploration of the application before testing for vulnerabilities.

+## Note on Reconnaissance Scope
+Since the target application was hosted locally for learning purposes, traditional network reconnaissance such as subdomain enumeration or extensive Nmap scanning was not applicable.

 ## What Was Done
 - Browsed the application normally
 - Identified available features and pages